 Both instruments will be displayed permanently in the Davidson Music Complex at Howard Payne University along with the historic photographs and correspondence.

-For more information, contact HPU’s Department of Public Safety at (325) 649-8609.
+For more information, contact HPU’s School of Music and Fine Arts at 325-649-8500.